joelcarlson/joelcarlson.github.io/_posts/2015-7-10-radiomics-package.md

 The `radiomics` package is a set of tools for computing texture matrices from images, and features derived from the matrices.

-You can install the package using:
+You can install the package either from CRAN, or the development version from github (recommended) using:

 {% highlight r %}
-devtools::install_github("joelcarlson/radiomics")
+install.packages("radiomics")

+devtools::install_github("joelcarlson/radiomics", ref="develop")
 {% endhighlight %}

 #Texture Matrices